SolboxOSS/rcloneview-support/howto/rcloneview-basic/remote-manager.md

 ---
 sidebar_position: 2
-description: Learn how to add and manage remote storage in RcloneView with multiple setup methods.
+description: Learn how to add, edit, and delete cloud and local remotes using RcloneView, including Google Drive, Dropbox, WebDAV, S3, and more.
 keywords:
   - rcloneview
   - remote storage management